microsoft/finops-toolkit/docs-mslearn/best-practices/databases.md

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps best practices for Databases

-This article outlines a collection of proven FinOps practices for compute services.
+This article outlines a collection of proven FinOps practices for database services.
+It provides strategies for optimizing costs, improving efficiency, and using Azure Resource Graph (ARG) queries to gain insights into your database resources.
+By following these practices, you can ensure that your database services are cost-effective and aligned with your organization's financial goals.

 <br>

 ## Cosmos DB

+The following sections provide ARG queries for Cosmos DB.
+These queries help you gain insights into your Cosmos DB accounts and ensure they're configured with the appropriate Request Units (RUs).
+By analyzing usage patterns and surfacing recommendations from Azure Advisor, you can optimize RUs for cost efficiency.

 ### Query: Confirm Cosmos DB request units

-This Azure Resource Graph (ARG) query analyzes Cosmos DB accounts within your Azure environment to ensure they are configured with the appropriate Request Units (RUs).
+This ARG query analyzes Cosmos DB accounts within your Azure environment to ensure they're configured with the appropriate RUs.

-<h4>Description</h4>
+**Description**

-This query identifies Cosmos DB accounts with recommendations for optimizing their Request Units (RUs) based on usage patterns.
+This query identifies Cosmos DB accounts with recommendations for optimizing their RUs based on usage patterns.
 It surfaces recommendations from Azure Advisor to adjust RUs for cost efficiency.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 advisorresources